Hands holding a family photo frame with grandparents — the ripple effect of parental alienation on extended family

 Who is affected and how

-And the damage extends forward in time.
+And the damage extends forward in time — a form of ambiguous loss that never fully resolves.
 An alienated child who grows up without half their family carries that absence into adulthood.
 Their own children — the targeted parent's grandchildren — may never know their grandparent, their aunts, their cousins.
 The alienation can echo for generations if it is not interrupted.

 This is why parental alienation is not a private family matter.
-It is a public health issue that affects whole networks of people — most of whom have no voice in the proceedings, no standing in the courts, and no platform from which to say: this is happening to us too.
+The statistics confirm it is a public health issue that affects whole networks of people — most of whom have no voice in the proceedings, no standing in the courts, and no platform from which to say: this is happening to us too.

 "They don't just take your child.
 They take your family.
 Your Christmas.
 Your future grandchildren.
 Your past, because they rewrite that too.
 They take everything that was connected to the person you are as a parent."